 Festival Accessibility Overview

-We want Victorious to be a festival that is accessible for every festival go-er; please read through the following information regarding our facilities and the festival.
+We want Victorious to be a festival that is accessible to everyone!
+Please read through the following information regarding accessibility at the festival.

 Victorious Festival takes place on Southsea Seafront.
-Large areas of the site are grass.
+Large areas of the site are flat, and most of the terrain is grass.
 We also have concrete paths running across the site.
-We ask that you prepare for all conditions and weather when deciding what facilities you may need to use and what equipment you will need to bring to the event.
+We ask that you prepare for all conditions and weather you may encounter when deciding what equipment you will need to bring to the festival and what facilities you may require access too.

 We have plenty of disabled parking bays in the festival car park.
 Disabled parking is free to those with a current blue badge.
-In order to use these please ensure you bring a valid blue badge to the event.
+In order to park in these bays please ensure you bring a valid blue badge to display in your vehicle at the event.
+On arrival, please follow the car park signs.

-Medical and welfare are available throughout the event to everyone.
+Medical and welfare are available throughout the event to help everyone.
 Stewards and security will also be on hand and where possible can offer you help and support if you are unwell or require assistance.
+Assistance Dogs are permitted on site.

 Bookable Support Facilities

-We operate a free personal assistant (PA) ticket scheme in order to allow those who would be unable to attend the event without the help of another to experience the festival.
+We operate a free personal assistant (PA) ticket scheme for those who would be unable to attend the event without the help of another to be able to experience the festival.

 Please note the viewing platforms are subject to capacity so we advise you arrive in advance of any favourite artists.

-In order to ensure all those with permanent disabilities are able to access our bookable facilities we are unable to accommodate any temporary conditions.
+In order to ensure all those with permanent disabilities can access our bookable facilities we are unable to accommodate any temporary conditions.
 This is considered to be anything that will affect the individual for less than 12 months.

 Please remember, medical and welfare are available throughout the event to everyone.
 Stewards and security will also be on hand and where possible can offer you help and support if you are unwell or require assistance.